 To sew the strap, fold the fabric in half lengthwise with right sides together.
 Place the elastic on top of the fabric with one edge of the elastic aligned with the raw edges of the fabric and the extra 3 inches extending off one end.
 Sew along the long edge of the fabric and elastic with a zigzag stitch.
 To turn the strap right side out, attach a bodkin to the end of the 3-inch-long extension and feed it back through the tube.

 Do you have a good sewing tip?
 Send it in, and we’ll pay you if we publish it in Threads magazine.
-We’ll also select the cleverest tip in each issue, and the winner will receive a gift package from Taunton Press including Threads DVDs and other instrucional sewing books.
+We’ll also select the cleverest tip in each issue, and the winner will receive a gift package from The Taunton Press, including Threads DVDs and instructional sewing books.

 Send tips to: